anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-10 -> ae-11:

 * In response to AD review by Mahesh Jethanandani,
+  - move 2nd paragraph of abstract to the introduction
+  - fix several ambiguities and hard-to-read sentences
+  - make wording more consistent, in particular: 'certification request'
   - fix a number of (mostly grammar) nits

 IETF draft ae-09 -> ae-10: